As an Amazon Associate I earn from qualifying purchases.

 Feel free to use the whole box and double the rest of the ingredients if you’re feeding a group.

-The problem I saw with all of the other recipes on Pinterest is that it seemed like the result was going to be fluffy and light and more like a frosting than a dip.
+Another problem I see with lots of the other recipes on around is that it seemed like the result is meant to be fluffy and light and more like a frosting than a dip.
 I wanted a thick, dense, gooey dip… One that made me feel like I was sneaking behind my mom’s back to steal batter.

-We ate this at girls’ weekend on graham crackers and pretzels, but it goes VERY well on a spoon, if I do say so myself.
+We like to eat this funfetti cake batter dip on graham crackers, pretzels, animal crackers, and Nilla wafers, but it goes VERY well on a spoon, if I do say so myself.
 Get creative!

 Slap it on some cookies, throw it in a milkshake, or seriously, just eat it.
-I would be lying if I said Matt and I didn’t get our (clean) fingers in there when I brought the little bit of leftovers home from the beach.
+I would be lying if I said the kids didn’t get their fingers in the bowl I used to make the dip.

-Seriously, people.
-You are going to l-o-v-e this.
+Seriously, friends.
+You are going to l-o-v-e this funfetti dip recipe.
 I can’t even say any more about it!

 Cake Batter Dip